whipowill/wow-acore-mod-nerf-herder/README.md

 ## Methodology

+For the basic guard nerfing, this code runs on every creature on spawn and finds out if they're over the max level limit.
+If they are, it cuts non-elites to 5 levels below the limit and elites to the limit, and it nerfs their HP, stats, resistances, damage, and healing proportionately from what they had been before.

+## Notes To Self

 This module uses [55Honey's ZoneDebuff](https://github.com/55Honey/Acore_ZoneDebuff/blob/master/zoneDebuff.lua) technique to apply the buffs and debuffs.

 An explanation of these auras and how to apply them is as follows: